 Tennis is a popular sport with a bit of equipment needed to participate.
 One of the most important pieces of equipment within tennis is the racket.
 That being said, casual players often overlook the importance of tennis strings within the racket.
-Below we will dive deeper into tennis strings, their different types, brands, and what they’re used for.
+Read on to learn more about tennis strings, their different types, brands, and what they’re used for.

 Tennis strings are what make up the center of the head of a tennis racquet, and they are usually made from cow intestines, nylon, or polyester, depending on the type of string.
 The strings that a player chooses to have in their racket can reveal a lot about them.
 Tennis strings can affect everything, from the level of control a player has over the tennis ball to how long a player can use their racquet without needing to replace the strings.